MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Reporting disabled: set `LogReporting:Enabled=true` and verify `MainServerUrl` is set.
 - Connectivity/auth: check Dashboard logs for "Log report failed" messages and confirm `ApiKey` is valid.
 - Volume too high: raise `SeverityThreshold`, lower `WarningSamplingPercent`, or tighten `AllowedWarningCategories`.
+- Test report fails: confirm the Admin Logs UI shows the correct endpoint, verify DNS/TLS reachability to `<MainServerUrl>`, and ensure the `ApiKey` grants access.
+The API returns a 400 Problem when the endpoint is missing, so admins can fix configuration without digging through logs.
+- Tenant hashes look unexpected: set `LogReporting__PseudonymizeTenants=false` (or clear the hash secret) for diagnostics, but revert to pseudonymized mode for production deployments.

+Validation checklist (after configuring telemetry)

+1. Confirm `MainServerUrl` and `ApiKey` are populated via configuration (`appsettings.{Environment}.json`, `.env`, or host secrets).
+2. In Dashboard → Admin → Logs, check that `Configured`, `Runtime`, and `Effective` read `true` when telemetry should flow.
+3. Review the status details: warning sampling percentage, allowlisted categories, pseudonymization flags, and report kinds.
+4. Click **Send test report** and ensure the success toast reports the target endpoint.
+If it fails, inspect the returned error details and Dashboard logs.
+5. (Optional) Monitor the main server ingress endpoint for the `diagnostic_heartbeat` entry to ensure end-to-end flow works.

+Durable sink posture

+- SigNoz (ClickHouse) remains the authoritative sink for tenant-visible logs, traces, and metrics.
+Product telemetry is the only egress to Tansu Cloud and is limited to the policy above.
+Toggle reporting off at runtime or via `LogReporting__Enabled=false` if a deployment must stay fully air-gapped.
+We intentionally keep product telemetry separate from SigNoz to avoid double ingestion; operators who want a local copy can add an OTEL processor/receiver alongside SigNoz, but that remains optional and off by default.

 ## 10. Security Hardening